Ireland Immigration Lawyer for Moving to Ireland from the UK

 The tax rate in Ireland on taxable earned income is as follows:

-As a retiree that is a UK citizen, you don’t need to worry about getting a visa for Ireland, but there are a couple of other things for UK retirees to consider before moving there.
+As a UK citizen, you don’t need to worry about getting a visa for Ireland to retire there, but there are a couple of other things to consider before moving there.

 One of the main considerations is pensions.
 The best practice is to apply for the International Pensions Centre to have your UK state pension paid to you in Ireland.
 It is also possible to take all of your pension incomes into one place, you can transfer personal pensions from the UK to Ireland.

-If you plan to do this though, make sure you choose an Irish pension scheme that is on the HMRC’s Qualifying Recognised Overseas Pension Scheme (QROPS) list.
-If it is not on this list, you could face a very large tax bill.
-It could also be a good idea to seek expert pensions advice to help you find the most tax-efficient way of transferring your pension.
+If you plan to do this however, it is recommended to choose an Irish pension scheme that is on the HMRC’s Qualifying Recognised Overseas Pension Scheme (QROPS) list.
+If it is not on this list, you may face a significant tax bill.
+It may also be worth seeking out tailored pension advice to help you find the most tax-efficient way of transferring your pension.

 As a pensioner in Ireland, you may also be able to access free healthcare services with a medical card, which is means-tested.